ggutierrez00/ggutierrez00.github.io/Antenna/README.md

 ---

 ## Radiated Fields from Current Elements
-A central theme of the coursework was understanding how radiation arises from time-varying currents.
-Using analytical expressions for the electric field produced by small current elements, I derived and visualized the spatial structure of the radiated field in three dimensions.
+Using small current elements I was able to simulate the electrical field behavior of transmission lines and antennas.
+This was achived by using analytical expressions for the electric field produced by small current elements.
+Last, MATLAB was used to visualized the spatial structure of the radiated field in three dimensions.

 These simulations highlight the distinction between radiating and non-radiating configurations, showing how current orientation and geometry directly affect field strength and spatial distribution.